Secondary School Preparation Program (SSPP)

 Every day SSPP students have the opportunity to spend morning tea and lunch on the Secondary campus with the Australian students.
 Also, they attend sport, chapel and weekly assembly with the local students.
 Every opportunity is provided to encourage friendships with Australian students so that English conversational skills and knowledge of Australian culture develop.

-Testing is conducted at regular intervals and student progress in listening, speaking, reading and writing is measured using the Secondary ESL Bandscales.
+Testing is conducted at regular intervals and student progress in listening, speaking, reading and writing is measured using the Secondary EAL Bandscales.
 Parents receive a progress report at the end of each term.

 The main objective of the course is students’ achievement of an acceptable level of English language proficiency for entry into mainstream courses.
 This is: